 Most first time home buyers think they don't need a separate agent to help them choose a home.
 It may even seem silly to have someone else find and buy a home for them and they also assume they have to pay a person for this.
 But this is a mistake.
-Having a buyers agent can actually save the buyer hundreds if not thousands of dollars when buying a home.
+Having an buyers broker can actually save the buyer hundreds if not thousands of dollars when buying a home.
 Here's why.

 A potential buyer is out looking for homes and finds an open house to tour.
 They have already been pre-approved by their lender for a $200,000 loan.
 So they know to keep the price range within this cost.
 They find a home for $190,000 and the listing agent is sitting the open house and greets the potential buyer.
 They tour the home and the buyer decides on placing an offer.
 The buyer knows the house has been on the market a while and noticed some work to be done.
-The listing agent asks the buyer if they have already talked to a lender and the buyer informs the agent they have a pre-approval letter for $200,000 ready to go.
-The buyer informs the agent how much they love the house but knows it will need some work so the buyer offers $160,000 for the home.
-The listing agent is well aware of the financial situation of the seller and knows the seller needs almost full price to break even but keeps this information private.
+The listing broker asks the buyer if they have already talked to a lender and the buyer informs the listing broker they have a pre-approval letter for $200,000 ready to go.
+The buyer informs the broker how much they love the house but knows it will need some work so the buyer offers $160,000 for the home.
+The listing broker is well aware of the financial situation of the seller and knows the seller needs almost full price to break even but keeps this information private.

 When the offer is presented at $30,000 less than asking price the seller knows the home needs work and has been on the market a while.
 They also don't know how well the buyer likes the home and may back out at any time.
 The seller then agrees to the lower price and the buyer has just saved $30,000!

 This is a simple example but most situations are similar.
 The information that is not required to be divulged, isn't.
 The buyer's broker keeps the information on the buyer confidential unless required.
 This is a great negotiating skill and really helps the buyer find the right house at the right price.